EsperantoDeparture/persona-fusion-calculator/README.md

 # Persona fusion calculator

 This project was based on [arantius' persona fusion calculator](https://github.com/arantius/persona-fusion-calculator).
-I was bored and wrote this with Angular 7.
+I was bored and wrote this with [Angular 7](https://angular.io/).
 In this new implementation, you can filter the recipes by one or more of its ingredients.

+To run the development server or build for production, you need the Angular cli (This project used version 7.2.4).
+Install it with npm:
+npm install -g @angular/cli@7.2.4

 ## Development server